vivocha/bot-sdk/README.md

 **BotFilter D** is a response filter and notice that **BotFilter A** is also configured to be a response filter; thus, when a response comes from the Bot, Vivocha **sequentially calls** all the response BotFilters in the response chain before sending back to a chat the resulting response.
 For example: a response BotFilter can hide or encrypt data coming from a Bot or it can on-the-fly convert currencies, or format dates or call external services and APIs to get useful additional data to send back to users.

+As an example, refer to `examples/sample.ts(.js)` files where it is defined a runnable simple BotFilter.

 ### Web API
 TBD